mooreds/docs-1/references/sql-operations.md

 `EXPAND BY` works something like this:

-for each result in the result set: for each `<path>` in the list of paths: 1.
-Resolve the value at the path using the same mechanism as in [column-selection](sql-operations.md#result-construction) 2.
-Check that this value is an array of items, otherwise skip this result 3.
-Create a new result for each item in the array.
+For each result in the result set, for each `<path>` in the list of paths:

+1. Resolve the value at the path using the same mechanism as in [column-selection](sql-operations.md#result-construction).
+2. Check that this value is an array of items, otherwise skip this result.
+3. Create a new result for each item in the array.
 If there is no `<column-alias>`, the item is placed in the same position as the array it came from \(replacing the array\).
 Otherwise, the alias is used to place the item and the original array is left intact.
 4. Replace the top-level result set with this new list of results

 ### Limit clause